 More about Hebron

-King David was anointed in Hebron, where he reigned for seven years, making it the Land of Israel’s first capital city (even before Jerusalem).
+King David was anointed in Hebron.
+He reigned in Hebron for seven years, making it the first capital city (even before Jerusalem) of the Holy Land.

-Jews lived in Hebron almost continuously throughout the Byzantine, Arab, Mameluke, and Ottoman periods until today.
+Jews have lived in Hebron almost continuously, including throughout the Byzantine, Arab, Mamluk, and Ottoman periods, and also today.

 STAY CONNECTED TO HEBRON